gemfire/gemfire-testcontainers/README.md

 GemFire repo: https://commercial-repo.pivotal.io/data3/gemfire-release-repo/gemfire.
 This will give access to the necessary GemFire bits.

-Add your credentials to the placeholder properties in `gradle.properties`.
+When building, the credentials must be provided via the environment variables `COMMERCIAL_MAVEN_USERNAME` and `COMMERCIAL_MAVEN_PASSWORD`.

 You will also need to login to Tanzunet / Harbor in order to pull the GemFire image: